 Once shovels hit the ground, the next Herculean effort began, excavating and building.
 The new facility would go so far down in the grade that municipal utilities had to be rerouted around the site, and massive efforts were made in shoring and pumping to keep out groundwater.
 As mentioned before, there was no laydown space so a modularized build was employed off-site.
 Many of the skids were assembled at an off-site location and then transported in just in time.
 The seed train and production bioreactors were fabricated off-site where they were Factory Acceptance Tested and then reassembled on-site.

-The qualification of the new site is complete and as of September, product is being made and on-track to improve the lives of hundreds of children around the world.
+The qualification of the new site is complete and product is being made and on-track to improve the lives of hundreds of children around the world.